bhutkarsayali/React_NetflixGPT/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

 # Netflix GPT

 - Created app using vite
 - Setup react testing library and jest
 - configured tailwindcss
+- Header
+- Loginform
+- SignUp form

 # Using firebase

 # FEATURES

 - Login / Signup
   - Sign In / Sign up Form
   - redirect to browse page
 - Browse (after authentication)
-    - Header
-    - Main movie
-        - Trailer in background
-        - Title and ddescription
+   - Header - Main movie - Trailer in background - Title and ddescription - MovieSuggestions - MovieLists \* N
-        - MovieSuggestions
-            - MovieLists * N
-NetFlixGPT
-    - Search bar
-    - Movie Suggestions
+  NetFlixGPT - Search bar - Movie Suggestions